 - Upper floor windows returned to their original Georgian grid configuration using precise historic dimensions.

-These works are presently being followed by repair of the historic interiors for residential use, including plasterwork, joinery, floors and ceilings, as well as a mechanical and electrical services.
+- Comprehensive conservation of traditional interiors for residential use, including plasterwork, joinery, floors and ceilings, as well as installation of mechanical and electrical services.

-Preparations are now underway to address the more complex 18th-century building to the rear on Arran Street East.
-This will involve careful investigative opening-up works to help determine the structural condition of the building and its original layout and design.
+Preparations are now underway in 2023 to address the more complex 18th-century building to the rear on Arran Street East.
+This will involve careful investigative opening-up works to help determine the structural condition of the building and its original commercial layout and design.

 - Late Georgian staircase straddling front and rear buildings